 First and foremost, you’ve got to think of your webinar’s goal.
 You should try and put yourself in your customer’s shoes.
 Think, if you were the customer, what questions about the product you would have, what issues you’d face and what features you’d want included.

-If you deliver educational services, then you should consider the most pertinent topics as well as the informational gaps that exist in your field of expertise.
+If you deliver educational services, you should consider the most pertinent topics and the informational gaps in your field of expertise.

 Formulate the topic

 Try to be as succinct and precise as possible.
 This is not the time to show off your creativity.
 You would want to deliver a clear message as to what your webinar is going to cover.
 For example, instead of “Become a Webinar Ninja,” write “How to Use Webinars to Increase Conversions.”

 It can sound somewhat boring.
 But at least your webinar participants will know exactly what they sign up for and are not disappointed with your brand.

 Creating a beautiful banner should not be an issue even if you are not a web designer, as there are lots of online tools available.
 The most important information to include is, of course, your name and credentials, the topic and the date of the webinar.

 There are important selection criteria to consider when deciding upon a particular webinar platform.
 Since you are looking to build a brand, we only want to emphasize that it’s important to review the customization options a platform has to offer, such as color schemes, logo uploads, page editing, etc.